elastic/apm-pipeline-library/vars/README.md

 * sleepMax: whether to sleep and for how long maximum.
 Optional.
 * forceWorker: whether to allocate a new unique ephemeral worker.
 Optional.
 Default false
 * forceWorkspace: whether to allocate a new unique workspace.
 Optional.
 Default false
+* disableWorkers: whether to skip the run if the labels match one of the flaky workers.
+Default false

 ## withNpmrc
 Wrap the npmrc token